Model Strategy

 Pure vision for element localization

-Earlier Midscene releases supported both approaches so developers could compare them.
-After dozens of versions and hundreds of projects, the pure-vision route now clearly wins:
+Earlier Midscene releases supported both DOM localization and pure vision so developers could compare them.
+After dozens of versions and hundreds of project tests, we have some new findings.

-• Far fewer tokens: Dropping DOM extraction cuts token usage by ~80%, reducing cost and speeding up local runs.
+- Far fewer tokens: Compared to the DOM approach, pure vision can cut token usage by up to ~80%, reducing cost and speeding up local runs.

-Based on extensive real-world usage, we recommend these defaults for Midscene: Doubao Seed, Qwen VL, Gemini-3-Pro, and UI-TARS.
+Based on extensive real-world usage, we recommend these defaults for Midscene: Doubao Seed, Qwen VL, Gemini-3 (Pro/Flash), and UI-TARS.

 They offer strong element-localization skills and solid performance in planning and screen understanding.